battenworks/tf-time/unit-3/README.md

 So, what to do?

 There are a few ways to supply variable values to the Terraform CLI.
-You've experienced one of them already.
+You experienced one of them already when you were prompted to supply it at runtime.
 Let's look at some others.

-1. Use the `-var` flag
+1. Use the `-var` flag.
-    - There are 2 ways to do this.
+   There are 2 ways to do this.
     - Run `terraform plan -var subscription_id=<your subscription id>`.
       You should see a plan that reports `No changes.
 Your infrastructure matches the configuration.`
     - Run `terraform plan -var=subscription_id=<your subscription id>`.